Princess Cruises: 2022–present: Homeport expansion, Sphere-class

-Sphere-class introduction, LNG debut
+Sphere-class

-In July 2018, Princess signed a memorandum of agreement with Fincantieri for the construction of two new 175,000 GT ships that will be primarily powered by liquefied natural gas (LNG).
-The ships will become the largest vessels built in Italy and commissioned for Princess as well as the first in the fleet to run on LNG.
+In July 2018, Princess signed a memorandum of agreement with Fincantieri for the construction of two new 175,000 GT ships to be primarily powered by liquefied natural gas (LNG).
+The ships would become the largest vessels built in Italy and commissioned for Princess as well as the first in the fleet to run on LNG.
 The final contract was signed in March 2019, ushering in the development of the ships.
-Princess will become the fifth Carnival Corporation brand to operate ships running on LNG upon the first ship's delivery in late-2023.
+Princess unveiled the names of the lead vessel and second ship as Sun Princess and Star Princess in September 2022 and May 2023, respectively, with both being the third ships in the fleet's history to bear their respective names.